Scarecrow (1984 film)

-Scarecrow (Чучело) is a 1984 Soviet drama film dealing with bullying directed by Rolan Bykov, loosely based on the novel by Vladimir Zheleznikov.
+Scarecrow (Чучело) is a 1984 Soviet teen drama film dealing with school bullying directed by Rolan Bykov, loosely based on the novel by Vladimir Zheleznikov.

 Plot

 The film opens with school children bullying and harassing a young girl, Lena Bessoltseva, who begins running away from them as they increase the level of taunting and pressure.
 The mob chases the young girl to the river's edge, where she gets rescued by her grandfather.
 He takes her home and asks her what the attack was all about.
 She equivocates, but then slowly reveals the reason for the bullying over the course of the film, which is told in a series of flashbacks.

 When Lena arrived at the new school, she acquired the nickname "scarecrow" due to a clumsy fall in class.
 She then develops a liking for the most popular boy in class, threatening the established social order.
 The young girl Shmakova, once the favorite of the class hero Somov, now has to move to another desk.
 This tension leads to much of the drama later in the movie.

 The students are excited about an upcoming spring break trip to Moscow.
 In the meantime, they decide to skip a literature lesson and go watch a movie instead.
 Somov is uncomfortable with the idea and ends up revealing to the teacher that the class ran off to the movies.
 As part of their punishment, the class does not get to go to Moscow.
 One of the tougher girls who goes by the nickname "Iron Tack" figures that someone betrayed them about the movie.
 She decides to find out who the traitor is.
 To save Somov, Lena says that it was she who told the teacher.
 This begins a series of terrifying chase scenes through the village as the schoolkids turn up the pressure on Lena, while Somov keeps insisting to Lena that he will come clean and tell them the truth.
 In the end, he is unable to.